 - isoniazid (medicine to treat TB, a lung infection known as tuberculosis)

 This list does not include all medicines that may interact with Ethosuximide.

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements, and medicines that you buy without a prescription.

 Store in a cool, dry place away from the reach of children.

-The oral solution should be used within 1 month after opening.
-Do not allow to freeze.
-If frozen, this medicine will become ineffective and should not be used.
-Protect from light.
+The oral solution should be used within 2 months after opening.
+Do not freeze the oral solution.
+Protect it from light.

 Medicines must not be used past the expiry date.